searx/searx/docs/admin/settings.rst

   Code used to execute bang requests (in this case using ``!bi`` or ``?bi``)

 ``base_url`` : optional
-  Part of the URL that should be stable accross every request.
+  Part of the URL that should be stable across every request.
 Can be useful to use multiple sites using only one engine, or updating the site URL without touching at the code.